flimflam-austin/hugo-cms-test/content/quick_reads/20200714-water-safety/index.md

 colorpaletteclassname: '--light-blue'
 cards:
   - order: 0
+    useCheckmark: false
     body: >-
       ## STAYING WATER WISE THIS SUMMER

-      > In the wake of a **high-profile investigation** into what police call an accidental drowning, a look at why you should be **extra careful in the water at this time of year.**
+      > In the wake of a**high-profile investigation** into what police call an accidental drowning, a look at why you should be**extra careful in the water at this time of year.**
     _key: d273620b2d49
   - order: 1
+    useCheckmark: false
     body: >-
       “There are a lot of currents on the lake that appear typically in the afternoon.
 We believe it was mid-afternoon when she disappeared, the idea